Generic name: telithromycin [ tel-ith-roe-MYE-sin ]

-Telithromycin is contraindicated in patients with myasthenia gravis.
-There have been reports of fatal and life-threatening respiratory failure in patients with myasthenia gravis associated with the use of telithromycin .
+Fatal and life-threatening respiratory failure has been reported in patients with myasthenia gravis treated with telithromycin .

 Appropriate studies have not been performed on the relationship of age to the effects of telithromycin in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of telithromycin in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.